woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 This system is very flexible, since we can mix and match the nodes in any way we want, as long as inputs and outputs match.
 Each node runs independently of others, which means maximum performance can be achieved at each step.

-Because there's a structured framework driving this, the node implementers don't have to worry about threading or communication between nodes: they just write the normal sequential code to accomplish their task.
-The easiest way to do multi-threading is to not do it.
-Having a framework like this achieves this goal.
+Following this abstraction model we can create a structured framework that will do all the housekeeping.
+The node implementers don't have to worry about threading or communication between nodes: they just write the normal sequential code to accomplish their task.
+By makind sure that only the framework code has to deal with threading issues, we make our software more reliable and maintanable.

 ## Pull Processing Programming Model